 April: Social Distancing Takes a Hit

-Credential stuffing – the practice of using credentials stolen from one site to gain access to others that use the same usernames and passwords – led to 500,000 stolen Zoom passwords.
-Researchers from IntSights found that the hackers collected previously stolen account credentials from the dark web and tested them against Zoom’s login.
-Any successful logins resulted in a stolen Zoom account and potential sale for the hackers.
+Credential stuffing – the practice of using credentials stolen from one site to gain access to others that use the same usernames and passwords – led to 500,000 stolen video-calling passwords.
+Researchers from IntSights found that the hackers collected previously stolen account credentials from the dark web and tested them against the site's login.
+Any successful logins resulted in a stolen video-calling account and potential sale for the hackers.

 May: Millions of Records Up for Grabs

-What makes it the worst: Tokopedia had the most user records exposed in May, but leadership was also slow to confirm the breach and offered contradictory information to customers.
+What makes it the worst: The e-commerce site had the most user records exposed in May, but leadership was also slow to confirm the breach and offered contradictory information to customers.
 Finally, they shared that passwords and financial information was not lost in the hack – although they recommended that users change their passwords.

 Runners up for May, each with more than a million records exposed, include:

-- Truecaller (47.5 million records), although they claim the data may not be from a 2020 breach.
+- An ID caller app (47.5 million records), although they claim the data may not be from a 2020 breach.
 Exposed personal data of the people impacted in India included phone numbers, phone service provider, name, gender, city, email, and Facebook ID.

-- LiveJournal (26 million records), who had a hack exposed (finally) after rumors of the breach simmered for years.
+- A journaling site (26 million records), who had a hack exposed (finally) after rumors of the breach simmered for years.

-- Mathway (25 million records), a popular math resource for students, was potentially hacked by the same group as Tokopedia.
+- A math tutoring site (25 million records), a popular resource for students, was potentially hacked by the same group as the e-commerce site.
 Lost information included email addresses and hashed passwords.

-- EHTERAZ (over a million), Qatar’s COVID-19 contact tracing app.
+- Qatar’s COVID-19 contact tracing app (over a million).
 Luckily, Amnesty International discovered the vulnerability, presumably before any data was lost.

 June: Tracking Information Exposed

-BlueKai, a marketing information company owned by Oracle, holds one of the largest banks of web tracking data outside of the federal government.
+This may surprise you, but a marketing information company holds one of the largest banks of web tracking data outside of the federal government.
 By using website cookies and other tracking tech, it follows web users around the internet and sells the data it amasses to marketers.